APT-37/Nopyfy-Ransomware/README.md

 - We create Full-setup for Nopyfy-Ransomware with all features (Premium Feature)

 **If You interested In Pre-Build Nopyfy-Ransomware</br>
-This is in Very-Very Low Cost
+This is in Very-Very Low Cost</br>
 Email us - Info@infutureworld.xyz**

 ## Features that you will use